 Burkhart Trail to Cooper Canyon Falls

-We missed the road to the trailhead from the Hwy 2 because the road to the campground was closed for the season.
+We missed the road to the trailhead from Hwy 2 because the road to the campground was closed for the season.
 We didn’t know that!
-So we parked at the turnout across from the gated road and started our hike from the Hwy 2 instead.
+So we parked at the turnout across from the gated road and started our hike from Hwy 2 instead.
 This added an additional 3 miles to the total distance of the hike.

-If you are driving to the trailhead, once you are in the Buckhorn campground, follow the sign for Day Use Parking then the sign for Burkhart Trail.
-There is a good size parking lot at the trailhead and a vault toilet.
+If you are driving to the trailhead, once you are in the Buckhorn campground, follow the sign for Day Use Parking and then the sign for Burkhart Trail.

-This easy 3-mile hike is partly shaded, well-maintained and easy to follow.
+This easy 3-mile hike is partly shaded, well-maintained, and easy to follow.

 Find gear for your outdoor adventure dog at Ruffwear.
 Free Shipping over $75!

 For some reason, Xena was fascinated by this huge log on the side of the trail.
-Then Gin joined in.
-When they reached somewhere in the middle, Gin froze and didn’t want to go any further.
-They stayed stuck to each other like this for a little bit then Xena understood the dilemma.
-These two walking backward slowly in perfect synchronization all the way to the beginning was the funniest (and the sweetest) thing I’ve seen in a very long time.
+Then, Gin joined in.
+When they reached somewhere in the middle, Gin froze.
+Then, she didn’t want to go any further.

 When you reach the Pacific Crest Trail junction, go to your right.
 The waterfall is very close.
 Although it’s an easy hike, a short steep descent to the waterfalls at the end could be challenging if you have a knee issue.
 There is a rope for you to hold on to when you are going down.

 When you are ready, go back the way you came in.
-It’s an out and back trail.
+It’s an out-and-back trail.
 Our bodies might’ve been tired but our spirits were high and positive.
 We had a wonderful time exploring a new place (to us) with our girlfriends and we are looking forward to more adventures together!

-Cooper Canyon Falls Trail Stats:
+Cooper Canyon Falls Hiking Details:

 - Hike Date: 4.2.17